avmain/Acadview-Docs/docs/Use Git and Github on Windows.md

   ![github form](/img/github_form.png)

-2. To open the command promt, search for it.
+2. To open the command prompt, search for it.

 ![](/img/git14.png)